-The objective of Mahjong Solitaire game is to remove all tiles from the board.
+The objective of a Mahjong Solitaire game is to remove all tiles from the board.
 Tiles can be removed only in pairs, as long as both tiles belong to the same class.
 Moreover, only available tiles can be removed.
 If a given tile is covered by another tile or blocked both from left and right, it is unavailable and cannot be removed.
-In other words, available tiles are those which can slid left or right without moving other tiles in the meantime.
+In other words, available tiles are those which can slide left or right without moving other tiles in the meantime.

 There are 36 classes of tiles, containing four tiles each, which adds up to the total of 144 tiles.
 Most classes contain four identical tiles.
 The only exceptions are the class of plants and the class of seasons.
 Both those classes can contain four different tiles, however in some tile sets tiles even in those classes are identical.